 Porsche made some bold promises as to the performance and range back then, promises that, with the arrival of the production cars late 2019 have largely been achieved.
 All new, though borrowing elements of its style from Porsches past and present, the Taycan eschews EV convention, using not just 800V electronics, most rivals using 400V, but also adding a two-gear transmission to allow the Taycan not just breathtaking performance and acceleration, but also help it achieve its economy goals.

-Before it arrived everyone at Porsche was saying they had been referencing the 911 as a benchmark opposed to the more likely Panamera, and that rings true when you drive it.
+Before it arrived everyone at Porsche was saying they had been referencing the 911 as a benchmark opposed to the more likely Panamera, and that rings true when you drive the Taycan.
 That means it drives beautifully, masking its inevitable weight superbly, while feeling utterly conventional behind the wheel for most of the time, while still being able to reduce you into a state of utter befuddlement if you choose to demonstrate its incredible accelerative abilities.

 Porsche’s typically engineering-led, performance-based approach has paid dividends with it then.
 However, there’s an elephant in the room relating to the accelerative ability of the range-topping Turbo S model.
 The Tesla Model S, if configured correctly, is able to better the Porsche’s 0-62mph time, but Porsche cites repeatability, saying the Taycan can do its stopwatch testing trick until it breaks you, not the car, while you’ll be doing well to achieve that ludicrous mode party trick more than once in the Tesla.
 Either way, the Porsche Taycan is certainly one of the fastest electric cars.

 What’s perhaps more relevant, is that the 800V system Porsche has specified allows it to charge at rates that even Tesla cannot manage, it's able to fill its batteries from 5% up to 80% in 22.5 minutes, assuming you’ve got a 270kW charger to hand.